Warunajith/Wave-App/README.md

 # Wave-App

+This Wave app Predicts the Real State prices based on several Factors.

 1. Run the Wave Server

      Download and run the suitable Wave Server on your local machine using this link.